Should I Become an Assessor?

-Assessors need to take specific courses on assessor laws and basic appraisal procedures in order to acquire a license or earn certification.
+Assessors need to take specific courses on assessor law and basic appraisal procedures in order to acquire a license or earn certification.
 This training is also useful for aspiring assessors who are new to the field.
 These courses are available through state assessor associations or through the International Association of Assessing Officers (IAAO).
-Course examples include property appraisal, valuation and tax policy.
+Course examples include property appraisal, valuation, and tax policy.

 Consider a bachelor's degree as an option in this career field.
 While not required for this position, some employers may prefer assessors who have earned bachelor's degrees.
-A bachelor's degree in business, finance or a related field could be useful for this career.
-The BLS reports that courses in math, computer science and real estate law may also be helpful.
+A bachelor's degree in business, finance, or a related field could be useful for this career.
+The BLS reports that courses in math, computer science, and real estate law may also be helpful.

-In some states, assessors may need to meet the same certification requirements as appraisers, according to the BLS.
+In some states, assessors may need to meet the same certification requirements as appraisers.
 In order to get certified, these professionals must acquire work experience after taking assessor and appraiser courses.
 On-the-job training can be found through apprenticeships in assessor offices.
-However, the BLS reports that assessors can also acquire experience through employment at revaluation firms.
+However, assessors can also acquire experience through employment at revaluation firms.

 Earning certifications may be required by a potential employer.
 The IAAO has established five professional designations for assessor competencies.
 Candidates with a specified level of assessment or appraisal experience must complete required courses and projects before sitting for a comprehensive examination.
-Designations recognize competence in residential evaluation, personal property, mapping, comprehensive assessment and administration.
+Designations recognize competence in residential evaluation, personal property, mapping, comprehensive assessment, and administration.

 Licenses and certificates typically need to be renewed after a certain period of time, requiring continuing education credits and a minimum number of hours on the job since the previous approval.
 The IAAO offers many instructional courses, workshops and forums for assessor training and continuing education.

 As well as remaining certified, it's important to stay up to date with changes and improvements in any career field.
 The field of real estate assessment increasingly relies on technology, especially mobile technology.
 Hand-held devices are replacing a pen and a notepad.
 In a competitive job market, individuals who can adapt quickly might have an advantage and open doors to career advancement and higher positions.